decis-bench/febench/README.md

 Repeat the 1-5 steps in *OpenMLDB Evaluation*.
 And there are a few new issues:

-1. In Step 3, additionally start a disk-based storage engine (e.g., RocksDB) to persist the Flink table data.
+1. In Step 3, additionally start a disk-based storage engine (e.g., RocksDB in MySQL) to persist the Flink table data.
+Note (1) the listening port is set 3306 by default and (2) you need to preload all the secondary tables into the storage engine.

 2. In Step 5, indicate the <dataset_ID> when running the *compile_test.sh* script; and no parameter when running *test.sh*, e.g.,